 When can a Loan be taken out?

-When a holder chooses the deferred type of the contract, it means he wants to receive payment from the insurance company later.
-Hence, the payment made by the holder to the insurance company to buy the complete contract is made at regular intervals.
+When a holder chooses the deferred type of contract, it means he wants to receive payment from the insurance company later.
+As a result, the holder makes regular payments to the insurance company to purchase the entire contract.

 When the holder reaches retirement age (which is presently 59 ½ years), the insurance company will then begin to pay the holder the money agreed in the contract every month.